elec-otago/openvga/README.md

 Also included in this package are components developed by others:
  - A VGA BIOS release, with the current version available from http://www.nongnu.org/vgabios/
- - TTA assembler, written in the Mercury programming language, developed by Roy Ward.
+ - TTA assembler, written in the Mercury programming language, developed by Roy Ward who was a Ph.D student in the Elec Research Group

-2.0 Verilog Source Simulation and Synthesis Instructions
+== Verilog Source Simulation and Synthesis Instructions ==

-2.1 Software Requirements:
+=== Software Requirements:

  - Icarus Verilog for simulation.
  - GtkWave for displaying created waveforms.